laraadeboye/Steghub-Devops-Cloud-Engineer/CLIENT-SERVER/client-server-steps.md

 Responds to queries from the server to fetch or update data.

-To demostrate the client server architecture, we will follow the following steps:
+To demonstrate the client server architecture, we will follow the following steps:

 ## Steps